 The impetus today, besides having some time not driving, was seeing Dave Cormier’s gauntlet toss down (via Google Plus, it is public, so I hope the link works for everyone)– Dave’s idea was to have his network suggest the tag to do, and then he free form did a made up talk using pechaflickr, sent out as live desktop video

 To date… no one (ahem) has picked up the gauntlet.

 Anyhow, the prompts from people out there were sufficient to get me to do some code dabble and documentation (the site now has a “stuff for geeks” page) (there seem to be some Firefox quirks that require a history cleansing).

 What are doing reading this dull blog post?
 Go Play!

-The post "pechaflickr now available" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2011/07/pechaflickr-now-available/) on July 13, 2011.
+The post "pechaflickr now available" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2011/07/pechaflickr-now-available/) on July 13, 2011.